thawkins/krdoc/README.md

 # krdoc

-A tool for dicumenting kubernetes clusters.
+A tool for documenting kubernetes clusters.